ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Known issues with specific mods

 Some of these are minor bugs in the mods themselves that aren't visible in normal play; others are issues with Gun Bonsai that are brought to light by the way these mods work.

-- **Ashes series**: all sawn-off shotguns are flagged as melee weapons and thus get melee upgrades
-- **Ashes Afterglow**: upgrading a weapon resets it to level 0
+In addition to the settings documented here, Gun Bonsai automatically disables upgrades that are known to be incompatible with other loaded mods; for example, if you have Hellrider loaded, the Juggler upgrade (which does not work with Hellrider's smooth weapon switching animations) will be disabled.

 - **Angelic Aviary**: some decorations are flagged as monsters and thus grant XP for attacking them
 - **DoomRL Arsenal**: building an assembly resets it to level 0
 - **Final Doomer +**: HE rounds don't detonate properly
-- **Hellrider**: Juggler has no effect
-- **Hideous Destructor**: none of the Scavenge upgrades work (in addition to various minor issues)
+- **Hideous Destructor**: too many small issues to document here
 - **Slomo Bullet Time**: interacts oddly with Swiftness and may cause you to get stuck in place until both effects wear off
 - **XRPG**: melee weapons are not flagged correctly and thus get ranged weapon upgrades instead